brikyland/briky-smart-contract/docs/Contracts/launch/interfaces/IPrestigePad.md

-# Solidity API

-## IPrestigePad
+# IPrestigePad

 Interface for contract `PrestigePad`.

 The `PrestigePad` contract facilitates the launch of real estate project through crowdfunding.
 Authorized initiators

+{% hint style="info" %}
-_Implementation involves server-side support.
+Implementation involves server-side support.

+{% endhint %}

+{% hint style="info" %}
 ERC-20 tokens are identified by their contract addresses.
 Native coin is represented by the zero address (0x0000000000000000000000000000000000000000).

+{% endhint %}

+{% hint style="info" %}
 Quantities are expressed in absolute units.
-Scale these values by `10 ** IAssetToken(projectToken).decimals()` to obtain the correct amounts under the `IAssetToken` convention._
+Scale these values by `10 ** IAssetToken(projectToken).decimals()` to obtain the correct amounts under the `IAssetToken` convention.
+{% endhint %}

-### BaseUnitPriceRangeUpdate
+## BaseUnitPriceRangeUpdate

 ```solidity
 event BaseUnitPriceRangeUpdate(uint256 baseMinUnitPrice, uint256 baseMaxUnitPrice)